Public YouTube source

 Many Dhamma talks are already freely available online.
 The question explored here is simple: can careful tooling make subtitle review easier for the people who already carry the responsibility of preserving meaning?

-When useful, a protected reviewer preview can be shared directly with appropriate reviewers.
+When useful, an exploratory review preview can be shared directly with appropriate reviewers.
 This public page stays open, simple, and safe to share.

 Machine signals, human decides.